 Energy consumption is our second largest environmental impact, and also a key area of cost for the business.
 Achieving ISO 50001, the standard for energy management systems, has helped us to measure and understand our use of energy across the business, and to reduce our energy consumption by more than 50% since 2007.

-Our assessors, BSI, typically report the conclusions of their audits in four categories:
+Our assessors, BSI, typically report the conclusions of their audits in three categories:

 A situation that raises significant doubt about the ability of the management system to achieve its intended policy and objectives.